 After you enter your webpage and click "Analyze" you will get your Core Web Vitals report.
 Afterwards check the reports below the scores;

-Click on the same and check the resources that are render-blocking your webpage.
+Click on the same and check the render-blocking resources on your webpage.

 How to Eliminate Render Blocking Resources